MicrosoftDocs/sql-docs/azure-sql/database/authentication-aad-service-principal.md

 ## Service principal (Microsoft Entra applications) support

 This article applies to applications registered in Microsoft Entra ID.
 Using application credentials to access Azure SQL supports the security principle of Separation of Duties, enabling organizations to configure precise access for each application connecting to their databases.
-[Managed identities](/entra/identity/managed-identities-azure-resources/overview), a special form of service principal, are particularly recommended as they're passwordless and eliminate the need for developer-managed credentials.
+[Managed identities](/entra/identity/managed-identities-azure-resources/overview), a special form of service principals, are particularly recommended as they're passwordless and eliminate the need for developer-managed credentials.

-Microsoft Entra ID further enables advanced authentication scenarios like [OAuth 2.0 On-Behalf-Of Flow](/entra/identity-platform/v2-oauth2-on-behalf-of-flow).
+Microsoft Entra ID further enables advanced authentication scenarios like [OAuth 2.0 On-Behalf-Of Flow (OBO)](/entra/identity-platform/v2-oauth2-on-behalf-of-flow).
 OBO allows applications to request signed-in user credentials, for scenarios when applications themselves shouldn't be given database access without delegated permissions.

 For more information on Microsoft Entra applications, see [Application and service principal objects in Microsoft Entra ID](/entra/identity-platform/app-objects-and-service-principals) and [Create an Azure service principal with Azure PowerShell](/powershell/azure/create-azure-service-principal-azureps).